weiyen-31/End-to-End_Project--Superstore_Sales/README.md

 - Cleaning and organizing the raw data
 - Standardizing data types
-- Creating a Star Schema
+- Designed and implemented a Star Schema
-- Building dimension and fact tables
+- Created dimension and fact tables
-- Generating surrogate keys for Dim Products, Dim Locations, and Fact Orders
+- Generated surrogate keys for Dim Products, Dim Locations, and Fact Orders

 Once the data model was ready, it was imported into Power BI for further transformation using Power Query.